w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_3/Lesson_5_Make_System_Configurable.md

 6. Go to your `main.rs` file, and implement `system::Config` for the `Runtime` struct.
 7. Update your `Runtime` definition to instantiate `system::Pallet` with `Self`.

-Again, this is a big step for new Rust developers, and a common place that people can get very confused.
+Again, this is a big step for new Rust developers, and a commonplace where people can get very confused.

 You will have the opportunity to do this whole process again for the Balances Pallet, so don't be afraid to peek at the solution this time around if you cannot get your code working.